ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/03_slides/am_05_slides.md

 The case is a design artifact

 --
-vs. real-world phenomena as with "traditional" case studies.
+vs. real-world phenomena, as with "traditional" case studies.

 --